-(It was enough) Image: I
+(It was enough) "Teach-in" They are list ening-in this morning.
+Brother-in-law Have you enough?
+I went in- Mixed Examples:

-Mixed Examples:

 "enough's enough."
 I have enough-more than enough!

-I have enough-more than enough!

-I have you enough-enough for me?

-I have you enough-in that box?
+Have you enough-enough for me?
+Have you enough-in that box?